 Questions are being raised around just how organisations will remobilise whilst following strict social distancing, health, safety, and employee wellbeing measures during COVID-19.
 This document is intended only as a guide and is not exhaustive.
 You should check all aspects of your return to workplace strategy with your own Health & Safety Advisors.

 Remember, Government guidance and directives should take precedence and should always be followed.
-Please note, government advice is changing daily, and this guide will follow suit as and when new information is made publicly available.
+Please note, government advice is changing frequently, and this guide will follow suit as and when new information is made publicly available.

 As guidance is updated, so will this document be, although please note there may be a short delay whilst information is collated.
-The last update made was 20th May 2020 at 8.15am.

 The Health and Safety Executive (HSE) has warned of risk of harsher measures, including prosecution, should companies flout health and safety rules related to COVID-19.